 Design visual content to help people share

 On Pinterest, long, tall images command the show taking up the most visible real estate in the Pinterest feed.
-To create pins that generate action, Canva’s template creates images 735 pixels x 1102 pixels and Adobe Spark’s Pinterest template is 800 pixels x 1200 pixels.
-I use both of these sizes, and they work well.
+To create pins that generate action, try 1000 x 1500 pixels or any design 2:3 ratio.
 While this size might not be optimal for your blog, you can create a pin on Pinterest with your custom graphic and embed your pin into your blog post.
 This creates an engaging invitation to repin your pinned article.

 Steps to Pin a Graphic